Volunteer with Elephants in Northern Thailand at a truly unique Elephant Sanctuary

 Please be aware that harvesting pineapple plants, banana trees and corn for fodder is essential and regular work for volunteers.
 This involves chopping and dragging plants and trees over rough ground.
 Some heavy lifting is involved, which can be quite tiring work in the heat.
 It is essential that you wear appropriate clothing (sun hat, gloves, long sleeves and trousers) and sturdy footwear for this task, pace yourself, and drink plenty of water.

 If you would rather have a room to yourself we can arrange this at an additional cost, provided there is availability.
-Please email us if you would like a private room.
+Email us for rates.

 Much of the furniture is locally made using recycled wood and the rooms are spacious, clean and have lots of windows to take in the wonderful views of the project.